clambodile/ssp-4w/reading/syllabus.md

 ##### If you have done less than 100% of the course and you will plan on finishing it
 * Awesome!
 We're glad you've decided to follow through.
 You will not be asked for your screenshot link.
 * Your goal should be to finish the Udacity course before the start of Week 1 Day 3 (W1D3).
 There will be a Self Assessment on that day that covers the content of the pre-requisite.
 * If you finish before W1D3, great!
-Re-submit <a href=https://goo.gl/forms/Mp978Kr2NTjrAobx2" target="_blank">the survey</a> then read on to the next section, "How will you be assessed?"
+Re-submit <a href="#" target="_blank">the survey</a> then read on to the next section, "How will you be assessed?"

 ##### If you have done less than 100% of the pre-requisite and you don't plan on finishing it
 * We recommend that you finish the entire pre-requisite, but you are free to continue reading the next section.